gitlabhq/gitlabhq/doc/user/project/integrations/kubernetes.md

 ## Deployment variables

-The Kubernetes service exposes following
-[deployment variables](../../../ci/variables/README.md#deployment-variables) in the GitLab CI build environment:
+The Kubernetes service exposes the following [deployment variables](../../../ci/variables/README.md#deployment-variables) in the GitLab CI/CD build environment:

-- `KUBE_URL` - equal to the API URL
+- `KUBE_URL` - Equal to the API URL.
-- `KUBE_TOKEN`
+- `KUBE_TOKEN` - The Kubernetes token.
 - `KUBE_NAMESPACE` - The Kubernetes namespace is auto-generated if not specified.
   The default value is `<project_name>-<project_id>`.
 You can overwrite it to use different one if needed, otherwise the `KUBE_NAMESPACE` variable will receive the default value.
-- `KUBE_CA_PEM_FILE` - only present if a custom CA bundle was specified.
+- `KUBE_CA_PEM_FILE` - Only present if a custom CA bundle was specified.
 Path to a file containing PEM data.
-- `KUBE_CA_PEM` (deprecated)- only if a custom CA bundle was specified.
+- `KUBE_CA_PEM` (deprecated) - Only if a custom CA bundle was specified.
 Raw PEM data.
-- `KUBECONFIG` - Path to a file containing kubeconfig for this deployment.
+- `KUBECONFIG` - Path to a file containing `kubeconfig` for this deployment.
   CA bundle would be embedded if specified.

 ## What you can get with the Kubernetes integration